 Sis.
 Kay was preceded in death by her husband Ronald Miller Sr., her parents Theodore Gibson and Mary (Gibson) Johnson, siblings Arthur (Sonny) Thompson, Gloria Jean (Suthers) Thompson, Mini Thompson and her grandson Tyson Miller.
 She leaves to celebrate her life her children, Chris (Tanya) Miller, Stacey Miller (Stephanie Rhodes), Ronald Jr. (Semi) Miller, Michelle (Jayson) Thompson, Michael (Johnnie) Miller; eight grandchildrenLashay, Noah, Houston, Josiah, Jayla, Faith, Micah and Jayson Jr; siblings Margie (Frank) Tuck, Loretta (Larry) Portis, William “Uncle Duckie” Thompson; special brother Nathaniel Mitchell; best friend and partner in ministry Pastor Dr. Hattie Millender; and a host of family and friends.

-To send flowers to Alice “Sister Kay” Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alice “Sister Kay” Miller, please visit our floral store.